I’m a returning Catholic – where do I start?

 - Choosing to be Catholic: For the First Time, or Once Again; by William J. O'Malley, SJ

 - Why Stay Catholic: Unexpected Answers to a Life-Changing Question; by Michael Leach

 I would like to become Catholic

 Whether you are simply inquiring into the process or ready to begin the journey we look forward to meeting you!
 The traditional process for men and women who have not been baptized in the Catholic faith but who wish to join the Church is through the Rites of Christian Initiation for Adults, or RCIA.
-If you are interested in learning more about this process, contact our Director of Children and Family Catechesis Rachel Espinoza.
+If you are interested in learning more about this process, contact our Director of Evangelization and Adult Formation Michael Bayer.